 - you have been charged for a crime, or

 - you have been told that you will be charged for a crime

-The rules the police have to follow when they take samples are complicated.
+The rules the police must follow when they take samples are complicated.
 You should get legal advice if you are not sure if you should give samples.

 When should I get legal advice?

-Everyone has a right to legal advice.
-You will not look guilty if you have a solicitor.
+Everyone has the right to legal advice.
+You will not look guilty if you have a legal adviser.

-Tell your appropriate adult (AA) or custody sergeant if you want to speak to a solicitor.
+Tell your appropriate adult (AA) or custody sergeant if you want to speak to a legal adviser.
 They can help you to get one.
-It is free to speak to a solicitor at the police station.
-The solicitor may give you advice over the phone to start with.
+It is free to speak to a legal adviser at the police station.
+The legal adviser may give you advice over the phone to start with.
 They can also come to see you at the police station.

-You can speak to your appropriate adult or custody sergeant if something has happened at the police station which you are not happy about.
+You can speak to your appropriate adult (AA) or custody sergeant if you’re not happy about something that has happened at the police station.
 The custody sergeant should record your concerns in your custody record.